 Please note that we will not be writing topics for this tournament.
 We were not kidding about the lack of frills.
 We will use a random number generator to select topics from past NYPDL tournaments.

 Registration is due February 21 at 4:00PM EST. There is no cost to enter the tournament.

 Break and Divisions**

 This tournament will feature one open division.
 Varsity and Novice teams will debate each other in prelim rounds.
 Power pairing will start after Round 1.
-We will break separately to Varsity and Novice divisions -- most likely varsity octofinals and novice semifinals.
-Depending on registration size and time, we may adjust breaks.
+We will break separately to Varsity and Novice divisions -- most likely varsity quartrfinals and novice finals, depending on registration size and time.

 To be a novice, an individual must satisfy both of these conditions:

 1. Be a freshman or a sophomore.

 2. Be in their first year of high school debate.